Pat McGeown: Background and IRA activity

-McGeown was born in Belfast, Northern Ireland on 3 September 1956, and joined the IRA's youth wing Fianna Éireann in 1970.
+McGeown was born in the Beechmount area of Belfast, Northern Ireland on 3 September 1956, and joined the IRA's youth wing Fianna Éireann in 1970.
 He was first arrested aged 14, and in 1973 he was again arrested and interned in Long Kesh until 1974.
 In November 1975 McGeown was arrested and charged with possession of explosives, bombing the Europa Hotel, and IRA membership.
 At his trial in 1976 he was convicted and received a five-year sentence for IRA membership and two concurrent fifteen-year sentences for the bombing and possession of explosives, and was imprisoned at Long Kesh with Special Category Status.

 In March 1978 he attempted to escape along with Brendan McFarlane and Larry Marley.
 The three had wire cutters and dressed as prison officers, complete with wooden guns.
 The escape was unsuccessful, and resulted in McGeown receiving an additional six-month sentence and the loss of his Special Category Status.